What Are White Blood Cells?

 Your blood is made up of red blood cells, white blood cells, platelets, and plasma.

 Your white blood cells account for only about 1% of your blood, but their impact is

 big.
 White blood cells are also called leukocytes.
 They protect you against illness

 Think of white blood cells as your immunity cells.
 In a sense, they are always at

 war.
 They flow through your bloodstream to fight viruses, bacteria, and other foreign

 invaders that threaten your health.
 When your body is in distress and a particular

 area is under attack, white blood cells rush in to help destroy the harmful substance

 and prevent illness.

-your bone marrow is constantly making them.
+than a day, your bone marrow is always making them.